Mohamed-Sabath/Twitter-Sentiment-Analysis-NLP/README.md

-# Twitter-Sentiment-Analysis-NLP-
-Built a model to find the sentiment of a user’s tweet (Negative/Positive)
+Utilized `Python` and `Google collab` to Build a model to find the sentiment of a user's tweet (Negative/Positive).
+Used a Dataset available on Kaggle by directly connecting it using `API` to the Google collab to save time.
+Transformed, filtered and preprocessed `textual data` by utilizing `NLTK, TfidfVectorize, PorterStemmer` libraries.
+Applied Logistic regression algorithm for the ML model and got model 77.8% Accuracy.